Empirical Bayes large-scale multiple testing for high-dimensional binary outcome data: Discussion

 \section{Discussion}

-We introduced three empirical Bayes multiple testing for sparse binary sequences, the $\ell$-value, $q$-value, and $\C\ell$-value procedures, and provide in depth frequentist theoretical analysis for these procedures.
-We found that the $q$-value and $\C\ell$-value procedures achieve excellent control for the FDR, while the $\ell$-value procedure is too conservative.
-These results were verified through simulation studies.
-The most challenging part in our analysis is to obtain a tight concentration bound for the MMLE $\hat w$. which we derived sharp results for bounding a number of quantities related to the binomial distribution under both the null hypothesis and the alternative hypothesis.
-These results eventually lead us to obtain the uniform FDR control results for our procedures.
+We've introduced three empirical Bayes multiple testing procedures for sparse binary sequences, the $\ell$-value procedure, the $\adj\ell$-value procedure, and the $q$-value procedure.
+In depth frequentist theoretical analysis for these procedures were conducted.
+Our results suggest that the $q$-value procedure and the $\adj\ell$-value procedure can achieve excellent FDR control for sparse signals, while the $\ell$-value procedure is overly conservative.
+Our theoretical results were verified through simulation studies.

-Regarding the prior, we choose uniform throughout our paper.
-Now considering other priors such as $\text{Beta}(\alpha, \alpha)$ with $\alpha > 1$, a simply calculation reveals that
+It is worth noting that the $\ell$-value uses the spike-and-uniform-slab prior.
+One might ask whether the threshold of the $\ell$-value can improve by choosing other conjugate priors for the slab density, such as $\gamma \sim \text{Beta}(\alpha, \alpha)$ for some $\alpha > 1$.
+The answer is negative.
+Let us recalculate $g(x)$ (we use $g(x, \alpha)$ to indicate its dependence on $\alpha$), the quantity that determines the threshold of the $\ell$-value,